enj657/School_District_Analysis/README.md

 ## School District Analysis Summary

 We changed all the math and reading scores for ninth graders at Thomas High School to be NaN.
 We observed many changes in our updated analysis.
 The first change we noticed was that the overall percentage of students that passed in the whole district dropped from 65.2 to 64.9.
 The second change we saw was that the percentage of students that passed math, reading, and both math and reading greatly increased for Thomas High School.
 These updated percentages led THS to be in the top 5 schools, at number 2, which was the third change we noticed.
-The last thing we observed based on our updated data was that the dataframes based on school spending, size, and type did not change significantly.
+The last thing we observed based on our updated data was that the data frames based on school spending, size, and type did not change significantly.